bwang40/OV7670_NEXYS4DDR_HDL/README.rst

 =======================
 The project is done in Vivado 2016.3.
 A camera module OV7670 is addapted to the nexys4DDR board.
 The camera module is configured using I2C interface.
 The register configuration is preloaded in the FPGA.
 A simple BRAM is used on the FPGA is used to buffer the captured video data.
 The buffered data will then be sent to the VGA output and displayed on the monitor.

-The source HDL code of this project is from this 'Github Repository <https://github.com/laurivosandi/hdl.git>'
+The source HDL code of this project is from this `Github Repository <https://github.com/laurivosandi/hdl.git>`_.

 System Diagram